kyma-project/test-infra/development/tools/cmd/rendertemplates/README.md

             - "presubmit"
 ```

 Component job defined in **jobConfig** can be used to generate multiple job definitions for a single component.
 It is defined by having a `path` value, and by not having a `name` value.
-This type of config holds two additional lists of configSets named **preConfigs** and **postConfigs**, that holds a list of global ConfigSets used for presubmit and postsubmit jobs.
+This type of config holds two additional lists of configSets named **preConfigs** and **postConfigs**, which hold a list of global ConfigSets used for presubmit and postsubmit jobs.

 ```yaml
 jobConfigs: